4. Runtime application security threats

 Permalink: https://owaspai.org/goto/modelobfuscation/

-Model obfuscation: techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model after having gained acces to its runtime storage.
+Model obfuscation: techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model after having gained access to its runtime storage.
 See this article on ModelObfuscator

 4.4.
 Insecure output handling